When Babesia Blocking Lyme Recovery Is the Missing Piece

 Instead of aggressive detox protocols, we emphasized simpler support strategies such as probiotics, hydration, and nutritional stabilization.

-These adjustments allowed the patient to stay consistent with therapy, avoiding the crash–stop–restart cycles that frequently derail treatment progress.
+These adjustments allowed the patient to stay consistent with therapy, avoiding the crash-stop-restart cycles that frequently derail progress.

-Her improvement was steady.
 The experience reinforced an important principle: the most effective treatment dose is often the one a patient can tolerate consistently over time.

 The Limits of Babesia Testing